-- (a) Pass the New South Wales Higher School Certificate Examination in at least five approved subjects at the one examination. - (b) Hold a Diploma from the New South Wales Department of Technical Education, or any other technical college which may from time to time be recognized by the University, subject to the Professorial Board being satisfied that the applicant's qualifications are sufficient for matriculation. - (c) Be a graduate of any approved university or a matriculant of any university whose requirements for entry are, in the opinion of the Professorial Board, comparable with those of the University of New South Wales.

-(d) Produce evidence of at least one year's training at the Royal Military College of Australia or the Royal Australian Air Force College, or evidence of having satisfactorily completed the passing out examination of the Royal Australian Naval College.
+- (b) Hold a Diploma from the New South Wales Department of Technical Education, or any other technical college which may from time to time be recognized by the University, subject to the Professorial Board being satisfied that the applicant's qualifications are sufficient for matriculation. - (c) Be a graduate of any approved university or a matriculant of any university whose requirements for entry are, in the opinion of the Professorial Board, comparable with those of the University of New South Wales. - (d) Produce evidence of at least one year's training at the Royal Military College of Australia or the Royal Australian Air Force College, or evidence of having satisfactorily completed the passing out examination of the Royal Australian Naval College.